 I have been a TA for both a college-level molecular biology course as well a college-level introductory physics course.
-I studied biology and chemistry at my undergraduate institution, and have continued my studies into my pursuit of a Masters of Science in epidemiology.
+I studied biology and chemistry at my undergraduate institution, and biostatistics and epidemiology for a time in graduate school.

-I am highly enthusiastic about STEM (science, technology, engineering, and math), so... fair warning. :) My name is Shannon and I am currently a graduate student pursuing my master's degree in epidemiology.
+I am highly enthusiastic about STEM (science, technology, engineering, and math), so... fair warning. :) My name is Shannon and I am an alumna of Rensselaer Polytechnic Institute with a B.S. in biology.
 I have been a teaching assistant for courses as an undergraduate student and have frequently tutored friends since middle school.
-I enjoy hiking, watching Netflix, eating food that I know is bad for me, and looking at cute animals on the
+I enjoy hiking, watching Netflix, eating food that I know is bad for me, and looking at cute animals on the internet.

 My 14 year old daughter was anxious about algebra and about the tutor; Shannon has a calm confidence which helps my daughter and keeps a positive attitude.
 She assures my daughter that she does know the material and just needs reminding, its nice to have someone like this before midterms.